 Another choice for a compression garment is the It’s You Babe’s PF Press or the V2 Supporter.
 This is like a female jock strap.
 I know.
 Just roll with it.
 It provides more specific perineal/vulvar support than the RC Health compression products, and it can be worn over your undies.
 This can be helpful for prolapse, too.
 You can’t really wear it with a pad, though, so it’s better for later on.

 So there you have it.
 My top five items for your vag bag.
 Know it.
 Love it.
 Be it.
 It’s time to start being proactive about healing the vajayjay, booty and tummy after baby comes.
 By all means, still focus your energy on your matching PJs and baby’s fab homecoming outfit, just also make time to remember that your lady bits will need some care and attention too.
-You can learn more about postpartum recovery by working with one of our therapists in an online session.

 Are you currently pregnant or planning to conceive?
 If so, make sure to download my FREE resource — How to Prepare Your Pelvic Floor & Core for Childbirth + 8 Must-Dos for C-Section and Vaginal Deliveries.